automl/amltk/CONTRIBUTING.md

 ```

 #### Installation
-To install `amltk` for development, we rely on specify dependancies
+To install `amltk` for development, we rely on specific dependancies
 that are not required for the actual library to run.
 There are listed
 in the `pyproject.toml` under the `[project.optional-dependencies]` header.